flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 To launch an emulator, select a device and press _Launch_.
 You can also use the [`flutter-tizen emulators`](commands.md#emulators) command to launch an emulator without _Emulator Manager_.

-Your system should support CPU VT (Intel VT/AMD-V) to enable the HW virtualization feature.
-For details, see [Tizen Docs: Increasing the Application Execution Speed](https://docs.tizen.org/application/tizen-studio/common-tools/emulator/#increasing-the-application-execution-speed).
+Note: If you are using Windows on an AMD-based system, you cannot launch Tizen emulators because _Emulator Manager_ depends on _Intel HAXM_.
+For more information on HW virtualization, see [Tizen Docs: Increasing the Application Execution Speed](https://docs.tizen.org/application/tizen-studio/common-tools/emulator/#increasing-the-application-execution-speed).

-## Creating Tizen certificates
+## Create a Tizen certificate

-To install your application package on a Tizen device or publish on _Galaxy Store Seller Portal/TV Seller Office_, you need to sign the application with a valid certificate.
+To install your app on Tizen devices or publish on _Galaxy Store/TV App Store_, you need to sign the app with a valid certificate.
 Use _Certificate Manager_ (GUI), or the [`tizen certificate/security-profiles`](https://docs.tizen.org/application/tizen-studio/common-tools/command-line-interface) command (CLI) to create a Tizen or Samsung certificate.

 ![Certificate types](images/certificate-types.png)